facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 U.S. Economy

-The Bureau of Economic Analysis (BEA) announced in its third estimate for the fourth quarter of 2023 that real Gross Domestic Product (GDP) increased at an annual rate of 3.4% (the full press release can be found at https://www.bea.gov).
-This was the sixth quarter in a row of positive economic growth.
+The Bureau of Economic Analysis (BEA) announced in its final estimate for the fourth quarter of 2024 that real Gross Domestic Product (GDP) increased at an annual rate of 2.4%.
+This was a slight decrease from third quarter growth of 3.1%.
+The continued growth was driven by increases in consumer spending and government spending (the full press release can be found at https://www.bea.gov).
+This was the tenth straight quarter of positive economic growth.

-Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the first quarter of 2024) using an approach like the BEA.
-On April 10, 2024, the estimate for first quarter GDP from the Federal Reserve Bank of Atlanta was positive 2.4%.
-Note that this estimate is updated regularly and is subject to change.
-The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow
+Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the first quarter of 2025) using an approach like the BEA.
+On April 9, 2025, the estimate for first quarter GDP from the Federal Reserve Bank of Atlanta was negative, -2.4%.
+Should actual data continue at its current pace, this would be the first quarterly economic contraction in over 2 years.
+Note that this estimate updates regularly and is subject to change.
+The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow.

-Job growth remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 303,000 jobs for the month of March, and the unemployment rate remained below 4%, at 3.8%.
-BLS indicated job growth was notable in government, health care, and construction (full press release can be found at: https://www.bls.gov).
+Job growth continues, but the unemployment rate remains above 4.0%.
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 288,000 jobs for the month of March, and the unemployment rate ticked up to 4.2%.
+BLS indicated job growth was notable in health care, social assistance, and transportation and warehousing.
+With the strike ending in retail trade, there was some growth in retail jobs as well (full press release can be found at: https://www.bls.gov).

 U.S. Stocks

-Dividing index components into growth and value, growth-focused stocks outperformed in the first quarter of 2024, as they did for all of 2023.
-Value did outperform in 2022, when most equity indexes were struggling.
+Dividing index components into growth and value, value-focused stocks lead in the first quarter.
+Growth stocks have mostly dominated over the last decade.
+Value last outperformed on a calendar year basis in 2022, when most equity indexes were struggling.

 International Stocks

-International developed country equities (such as those in the European Union), measured by the MSCI EAFE index was up 5.78% in the first quarter.
-Non-developed, or emerging countries, measured by the MSCI EM index, was up 2.37% for the first three months.
+International-developed-country stocks (such as those in the European Union and Japan), measured by the MSCI EAFE index, were up 6.86% for the first quarter.
+Non-developed, or emerging-country stocks (such as those located in Brazil, Russia, India and China), measured by the MSCI EM index, were also up, gaining 2.93%.

 Bonds

-Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index, struggled in the first quarter following its strong performance in the fourth quarter of last year.
-The index was down -1.30% for the first three months.
+Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index, regained some traction from the fourth quarter of 2024, producing a positive 2.75% return.

 Natural Resources